Wildfire in Oregon destroys 4 homes, threatens thousands more, as flames spare California wineries

 A firefighter dies in Montana

-In southwest Montana, a firefighter died Sunday afternoon after suffering a cardiac emergency while battling the Bivens Creek fire.
+In southwest Montana, a 60-year-old conrtract firefighter from Oregon died Sunday afternoon, after suffering a cardiac emergency while battling the Bivens Creek fire.

 The Bivens Creek fire has burned approximately 3 1/2 square miles (9 square kilometers) since Aug.
 13 in a remote area with thick timber and numerous dead trees.